Silind-Software/direflow/README.md

 > A thorough description of the principles used in this setup, can be read [in this article](https://itnext.io/react-and-web-components-3e0fca98a593)

 ### Features include
-✔️ Create, build and ship Web Components easier than ever before ✔️ Configure your project with full Webpack control
+✔️ Create, build and ship Web Components easier than ever before
+✔️ Configure your project with full Webpack control
-✔️ Bundling multiple components together for optimzed bundlesize ✔️ Data-sharing and interactions bewteen components
+✔️ Bundling multiple components together for optimized bundlesize
+✔️ Data-sharing and interactions between components
 ✔️ Passing child elements to the component
 ✔️ Plugins for varies purposes: font-loading, external resources, styled-components, and more ...

 ## Get started